AOBFP OMT Performance Exam, scheduled for March 18-20, cancelled Get details

 How to Apply

-To apply for the Family Medicine OMT Practical Exam, you must submit:
+To apply for the Family Medicine OMT Performance Exam, you must submit:

 - A copy of your most recent AOA CME Activity Report.